chmerdon/ExtendableVEM.jl/README.md

 # ExtendableVEM.jl
-Virtual Element Method with ExtendableGrids and ExtendableSparse
+Virtual Element Method on polygons with ExtendableGrids and ExtendableSparse, so far VEM of degree 1 for Poisson problem works